Thermodynamic Properties of Schwarzschild Black Hole in Non-Commutative Gauge Theory of Gravity: Non-commutative gauge theory of a Schwarzschild black hole

-The non-commutative correction to this metric has been obtained in \cite{abdellah1}, using the SW map and the Moyal product.
-The deformed tetrad fields $\hat{e}^{a}_{\mu}(x,\Theta)$ can be described as a development in the power of $\Theta$ up to the second-order, which can be obtained by the same approach as in \cite{cham1}:
+The non-commutative correction to this metric was calculated in Ref. \cite{abdellah1} using the SW maps and the Moyal product.
+The deformed tetrad fields $\hat{e}^{a}_{\mu}(x,\Theta)$ can be described as a power-series in $\Theta$ up to second-order, following the same approach outlined in Ref. \cite{cham1}, as

-where:
+where

 and